 This section describes how we determine the amount of reimbursement for Covered Services.
-Reimbursement for services rendered by In-Network Providers is based on this Booklet's Maximum Allowed Amount for the Covered Service that you receive.
+Reimbursement for services rendered by In-Network and Out-of-Network Providers is based on this Booklet's Maximum Allowed Amount for the Covered Service that you receive.
 Please see "Inter-Plan Arrangement's" in the "Claims Procedure (How to File a Claim)" section for additional information.